Why writing guidelines are essential

 Likewise, filling your content with industry jargon that not everyone understands is a guaranteed way to turn people off.
 Avoid it as much as you can.

-8. Go back to edit and proofread
+8. Edit and proofread thoroughly

 The trick to good writing isn’t just what you put down on the page, but what you take out.
 Check for unnecessary words that you can remove, for grammatical errors, and for other ways to punch up your copy and make it pithier.